-Indiana DNR's sport fishing education program is focused on getting people fishing in Indiana – for the first time and the next time.
-We offer instruction for those interested in learning more about fishing in general, fishing for different species, and teaching new anglers.
-We promote, support, and conduct fishing events geared toward youth, families, adults, women, and individuals with disabilities.
-While most of the events are tailored to novices, some workshops teach advanced skills.
+Indiana DNR's sport fishing education program offers instruction and opportunities for people to learn more about fishing.
+Topics range from learning more about fishing in general, fishing for different species, or becoming fishing instructors.
+The program promotes, supports, and conducts fishing events geared toward youth, families, adults, women, and individuals with disabilities.
+While most of the events are tailored to novices, some workshops teach advanced skills while others train adults to become fishing instructors.
 Our goal is to encourage a healthy lifestyle through spending time outdoors, promoting physical activity, making memories together, and increasing the consumption of locally-harvested fish.

 Most events are held on DNR properties, city parks, and county parks.
 Many events take place at public waters including lakes, ponds, rivers, and streams – areas that participants can easily return to and enjoy again.

 - Learn to Fish Workshops

 Participants in these hands-on workshops gain knowledge, skills, and the confidence needed to go fishing.
 Most workshops are 2-4 hours and include classroom and outdoor instruction and time to practice skills.
 Some workshops, like Learn to Fillet Fish, may take place in a setting without water.
 All workshops require pre-registration.
 Many of our workshops are free and provide bait and equipment.
 Fishing licenses are required for workshops not on Free Fishing Days.